Chua Tian Chang: Early career

-Upon returning to Malaysia in 1990, he joined Suara Rakyat Malaysia (SUARAM) in the campaign against Internal Security Act (ISA).
+Upon returning to Malaysia in 1990, he joined Suara Rakyat Malaysia (SUARAM) in the campaign against the Internal Security Act (ISA).
 He also began to get involved in the labour movement in Malaysia.
 In 1992, he joined Hong Kong-based Asia Monitor Resource Center (AMRC), a regional labour research NGO.

-After his contract in Hong Kong ended, he went for further studies in the Institute of Social Studies (ISS) in The Hague, The Netherlands.
+After his contract in Hong Kong ended, he went for further studies at the Institute of Social Studies (ISS) in The Hague, Netherlands.
 He graduated with Masters in Employment & Labour Studies.
-Tian again returned to Malaysia in 1996 and continued to pursue a trail of life as social activist.
+He returned to Malaysia in 1996, whereupon he became involved in the local solidarity movement against the Indonesian occupation of East Timor.